spatie/laravel-site-search/docs/basic-usage/indexing-your-first-site.md

 php artisan site-search:crawl
 ```

-Finally, you can use `SiteSearch` to perform a query on your index.
+Finally, you can use the `Search` class to perform a query on your index.

 ```php
 use Spatie\SiteSearch\Search;